dart-lang/test/pkgs/checks/README.md

 Replace calls to `expect` with a call to `checkThat` passing the first argument.
-When a direct replacement is available, change the second argument from calling a function returning a Matcher, to calling the extension method on the `Check`.
+When a direct replacement is available, change the second argument from calling a function returning a Matcher, to calling the extension method on the `Subject`.

 When a non-matcher argument is used for the expected value, it would have been wrapped with `equals` automatically.
 See below, `.equals` may not always be the